-Baylor Law School's ability to attract talented students turns in large measure on the availability of scholarship funding.
+Baylor Law's ability to attract talented students turns in large measure on the availability of scholarship funding.
 A gift of any size towards the various endowed scholarship funds helps underwrite tuition costs for generations of worthy students.
 When personal debt is decreased, potential for public advocacy and service exponentially rises.

 Gifts of any amount will be used to support the financial needs of students on an annual basis.

 This annual fund provides the foundation to support one of our greatest resources - our faculty.
 Baylor Law understands the importance of recruiting and retaining outstanding teachers.
 In fact, incredible teaching is what we are known for.
 This fund provides the assistance needed to continue the excellence demanded inside & outside of the classroom.

 In the increasingly competitive environment of legal education, this fund provides Dean Toben unrestricted resources to undertake new initiatives or meet unanticipated challenges throughout the year.
 It is a vital source of support to maintain our stellar academic reputation for legal education.

 Funding levels are available from $50,000 to $1,000,000.
 A named endowed scholarship fund can be established with an initial gift of $10,000 and can recognize the donor's name or the name of an honoree.
 Contributing to existing scholarships increases the annual financial support for deserving students.
 Email Susan Wommack, Director of Development, or call Susan at 254.710.8537 for more information about establishing a new scholarship.

 Leon Jaworski, Abner McCall, Matt Dawson - just a few of the legends that have left their mark on legal education at Baylor Law.
 A named Chair or Professorship is one way for extraordinary people to honor extraordinary people.
 Funding opportunities begin at $1,000,000 and their impact never ends.